tpope/vim-eunuch/README.markdown

   [guard][].
 * `:SudoWrite`: Write a privileged file with `sudo`.
 * `:SudoEdit`: Edit a privileged file with `sudo`.
-* File type detection for `sudo -e` is based on original file name.
 * Typing a shebang line causes the file type to be re-detected.
 Additionally the file will be automically made executable (`chmod +x`) after the next write.